ismailkocdemir/route_extractor/README.md

 # isti summer practice
-a small project for frequent itenerary extraction from the visitors ov Venice.
+a small project for frequent itenerary extraction from the visitors of Venice.

-Work done during my summer internship at KDD lab of ISTI-CNR, in Pisa, Italy.
+work done during my summer internship at the KDD lab of ISTI-CNR, in Pisa, Italy.